Oscar Lewicki

-Carl Oscar Johan Lewicki ([lɛˈvɪ̌kːɪ], [lɛˈvitskʲi]; born 14 July 1992) is a Swedish footballer who plays as a midfielder for the Allsvenskan club Malmö FF.
+Carl Oscar Johan Lewicki ([lɛˈvɪ̌kːɪ], [lɛˈvitskʲi]; born 14 July 1992) is a Swedish professional footballer who plays as a midfielder for Allsvenskan club Malmö FF.

-Born in Malmö, Lewicki started off his career with Malmö FF before joining FC Bayern Munich's youth organization in 2008.
+Born in Malmö, Lewicki started off his career with Malmö FF before joining Bayern Munich's youth organization in 2008.
 In 2011, Lewicki returned to his native Sweden to play for BK Häcken.
-In 2015, he rejoined his boyhood club Malmö FF with which he has won the 2016, 2017, 2020, and 2021 Allsvenskan titles.
+In 2015, he rejoined his boyhood club Malmö FF with which he has won the 2016, 2017, 2020, 2021, 2023, and 2024 Allsvenskan titles.

 A full international since 2014, Lewicki has won 15 caps for the Sweden national team and was a squad player for his country at UEFA Euro 2016.

 Club career

 Bayern Munich

 Lewicki joined FC Bayern Munich from his native Malmö FF in 2008 and settled into their youth setup.
 He was first involved with Bayern's reserve team towards the end of the 2009–10 season appearing as an unused substitute in a number of matches as the season drew to a close.
 He made his debut at the beginning of the following season in a 4–1 defeat against Kickers Offenbach and made 33 appearances as the club got relegated from the 3.
 Liga.
 He was offered a pro-contract at the first team but declined.
 In June 2011 he became a free agent.